pindell-matt/rust_bucket/CONTRIBUTING.md

 ### If your are on Windows:

-*Travis CI will check your commits.*
+*Travis CI will check your commits on a PR.*

 But to save Travis CI from building everytime, here is a Vagrantfile that you should setup!